GuiyeC/Aerlink-for-Android/README.md

  - Get battery updates.
  - When "Not Disturb" is enabled on the iOS Device the screen on the watch doesn't light up and the vibration is more subtle.
  - Support for messaging apps, Telegram and WhatsApp.
 This will show the sender's name instead of the apps name as the title of the notification.
- - All notifications backgrounds are black, I set it up to had a different color matching the app of the notification but I ended going with a more "Apple Watchy" style.
+ - Every notification background is black, it's possible to have a different color matching the app of the notification but I ended going with a more "Apple Watchy" style.

 ### Possible updates